Eliminating the Confusion About Golf Stance Width

 perfect width of golf stanceCenter of ankles 2" outside neutral.

-That’ll allow me to stay stable, shift my weight on the backswing, shift my weight really easily on the downswing (getting into neutral), and rotate through and still be in balance.
+That width allows you to remain stable, shift your weight on the backswing, shift your weight efficiently on the downswing (returning to neutral), and rotate through to a balanced finish.

-What we’re trying to achieve is a narrow enough stance that we easily get back to the left in the downswing, and a wide enough stance that we have stability and power.
+What we are trying to achieve is a stance narrow enough that we easily get back to the lead side in the downswing, and wide enough that we have the stability and power needed for consistent ball striking.

-For most golfers, a couple inches outside of neutral will allow you to make a proper weight transfer and get back to the left side on the downswing.
+For the majority of golfers, positioning the ankles a couple of inches outside of neutral will allow you to execute a proper weight transfer and get back to the lead side on the downswing.
+For real-time feedback on how your setup and mechanics compare to an elite standard, try a free AI golf lesson.

 Now get up and try it for yourself!